mad01/mad01.github.io/_posts/2016-01-11-python-protobuf-over-http.md

 {% endhighlight %}

-Client.
-Made as a command line tool to be able to just send some infor in and then print th response.
+Client made as a command line tool to be able to just send some commands and then print the response.
 You send PING which is id 1 and you should get back id 2 from the server
 {% highlight python %}
 #!/usr/bin/env python3
 import argparse